-Our latest POPS Technology Report is being published in the summer of 2008.
+Our latest POPS Technology Report was published in August 2008.
 This report consists of an in-depth analysis of all key polyolefins technologies employed in the industry.
-The cost of the POPS Technology Review report is US\$15,000 and is priced separately from the main POPS 2008 program.
+The cost of the POPS Technology Review report is US\$15,000 and is priced separately from the main POPS program.